FREE Assessment

 This document is a tool to be used for diagnosing the level of your substance dependency.
 By reading the introductory explanation and by answering the questions that follow with honesty and an open mind you’ll discover the severity of your problem and find some suggested next steps for a healthy recovery.

-There are 3 certain characteristics that can be assumed for someone that is addicted or severely dependent.
+There are 3 certain characteristics that can be assumed for someone who is addicted or severely dependent.

 1) When someone starts drinking or using, are they able to stop at a certain point or do they appear to have lost the ‘off button’?
 Have they lost this ability to control just how much they consume?